baycarbone/charm-rancher-integrator/README.md

 needed unregistering) a Kubernetes cluster within an existing Rancher container management platform.

-To finalize the registration process, the charm will fetch the import manifest, generated as a result of the cluster import process, from the Rancher platform and apply the manifest on the Kubernetes cluster hosting the charm.
+As a result of the cluster import process, the Rancher platform generates an import manifest which is fetched and stored by the rancher-integrator application.
+To finalize the registration process, the sidecar charm will retrieve the import manifest and apply it on the Kubernetes cluster hosting the charm.

 Charmhub page: https://charmhub.io/rancher-integrator
 Documentation: https://charmhub.io/rancher-integrator/docs